uboslinux/ubos-docs/sphinx/users/report-bug.rst

 Here is an example for a really bad bug report for a hypothetical calculator app: "Your calculator app is broken, it sometimes miscalculates!".
 It's completely unclear what the user did, or what calculation went wrong.
-There is nothing the developer can do in response than to close the bug as invalid.
+There is nothing the developer can do in response other than to close the bug as invalid.

 Here's an example for a better bug report for the same hypothetical calculator app:
 "Running your calculator app in version 2.3.4a9 on a MacBook Pro 15in 2015, OSX 10.2.3,